Brussels Sprouts, Noncrossing Trees, and Parking Functions: Number of moves

-The observation that each state of the game naturally splits up into one or more smaller subgames, and that each move separates an existing subgame into two even smaller subgames, will be crucial to studying Planted Brussels Sprouts.
+The observation that each state of the game naturally splits up into one or more smaller subgames, and that each move separates an existing subgame into two smaller subgames, will be crucial to studying Planted Brussels Sprouts.
 For convenience, we will henceforth assume that the original arms are labeled $1$ through $n$ in clockwise order.
-Arms created later are labeled in an inductive fashion; if at some stage an arc is drawn connecting two arms labeled $\alpha$ and $\beta$, then the two new arms are labeled $(\alpha,\beta)$ and $(\beta,\alpha)$, as illustrated in Figure 3.
-If we look around the point on the arc joining $\alpha$ and $\beta$ from which the two new arms spring, we see in clockwise order the old arm $\alpha$, the new arm $(\alpha,\beta)$, the old arm $\beta$, and the new arm $(\beta,\alpha)$.
-We call these the {\bf long labels} of the arms.
-The long labels will not be very useful to us, except insofar as we regard it as clear that they contain all topologically relevant information.
+Arms created later are labeled in an inductive fashion; if at some stage an arc is drawn connecting two arms labeled $\alpha$ and $\beta$, then the two new arms are labeled $(\alpha,\beta)$ and $(\beta,\alpha)$, as illustrated in Figure~\figlong.
+If $P$ (not labeled in the Figure) denotes the point on the old arc from which the new arms spring, then surrounding $P$ ones finds, in clockwise order, the old arm labeled $\alpha$, the new arm labeled $(\alpha,\beta)$, the old arm labeled $\beta$, and the new arm labeled $(\beta,\alpha)$.
+We call these labels the {\it long labels} of the arms.
+The utility of these labels stems from the fact that they contain all topologically relevant information.

-It will also be convenient to assign arms {\bf short labels}, which are always numbers between 1 and $n$.
-When an arc is drawn connecting two arms labeled $i$ and $j$, the two new arms are labeled $i$ and $j$, as illustrated in Figure 4.
-If we look around the point on the arc joining the old arms from which the two new arms spring, we see in clockwise order the old arm $i$, the new arm $i$, the old arm $j$, and the new arm $j$.
+It will also be convenient to assign arms {\it short labels}, which are always numbers between 1 and $n$.
+When an arc is drawn connecting two arms labeled $i$ and $j$, the two new arms are labeled $i$ and $j$, as illustrated in Figure~\figshort.
+If $P$ again denotes the point on the old arc from which the new arms spring, then surrounding $P$ ones finds, in clockwise order, the old arm $i$, the new arm $i$, the old arm $j$, and the new arm $j$.

 It is easy to recover the short label of an arm from its long label; simply take the first component of the pair, and then take the first component of that pair, and so on, until one arrives at something that is a number rather than an ordered pair; this is the desired short label of the arm.
 For instance, an arm with long label $((4,3),(2,(1,5)))$ would have 4 as its short label.